Grand Canyon River Trip: April 13th through May 7th, 2024

 We made it to Las Vegas early Saturday evening where we met friends for dinner in Boulder City where we had a motel reserved fro the evening.
 In the morning Bob got up early to take a hike up the River Mountain Trail just outside of Boulder City, a six mile hike he had done countless times when we lived in Southern Nevada.
 This is a view from the top of the ridge looking east down the valley to Boulder City, Nevada.

-After Bob got done with his hike and cleansed up we met the rest of the Southern Nevada contingent that would be joining us for a convoy together to Flagstaff.
+After Bob got done with his hike and cleaned up we met the rest of the Southern Nevada contingent that would be joining us for a convoy together to Flagstaff.
 From left to right are Phil Spargo, Paul Mudd, Christopher Robison, Summer Mudd, Lisa, Bob, Hannah, Alex Heindl and Shawn Wilson.
 We were all jazzed to be together and ready to go boating...

 We made it to Flagstaff around 2:00 in the afternoon where we were met by the other trip members including a special visit from Bob's Uncle Jim and his cousin Jason who drove up from Tucson to see us off.
 In this picture, left to right, are Dave Potts, Uncle Jim Danhof, Jim Potts, Andy Potts, Jason Danhof and Bob.
 What a treat seeing these guys!